kel2ck/kel2ck/README.md

 ### About me
-   A goal oriented, high dedicated and resilient professional and Information technology enthusiastic
+   A goal oriented, high dedicated and resilient professional and tech enthusiastic

 - 🔭 I’m interested in DevOps
 - 🌱 I’m currently learning Software Engineering